yassine-mhedhbi/Comp310-A3/README.md

 # Comp310-A3
-Assignment 3 for comp 310: Opearing systems.
+Assignment 3 for comp 310: Operating systems.
 (Phase 1)

 ### The TODO List short notes: